About your registration and licence to practise

 If you have any questions about your fee, or how to pay, please contact us because you won’t be able to access your GMC Online account at this time.

-You won’t have to participate in revalidation if you have temporary registration or a licence to practise.
+You won’t have to participate in revalidation if you have temporary emergency registration or a licence to practise.

-Your temporary registration or licence to practise will last for the duration of the emergency.
-As soon as the UK government tells us that the emergency is over, we’ll remove your temporary registration or licence to practise.
+Your temporary emergency registration or licence to practise will last for the duration of the emergency.
+As soon as the UK government tells us that the emergency is over, we’ll remove your registration or licence to practise.
 When this happens, we’ll contact you and the health service, to let you know.

-Our includes more information about the approach we’ll take to removing doctors’ temporary registration.
+Our includes more information about the approach we’ll take to removing doctors’ temporary emergency registration.
 It explains what happens when the emergency is over and how we would handle concerns about doctors with temporary registration or a licence to practise.